 d) The Book of Nature, finally, indicates a field of competence reserved only for the scholars of the natural sciences, because of the specific and restrictive language in which the book is written; the image of the ‘Two Books,’ can even express a break between the rational and mathematical study of the world, and the view of creation given by philosophy, theology, or by the Bible itself.

 At the same time, notwithstanding the complex history of the metaphor and the different meanings it has acquired, it should be regarded as a rich heritage to be appraised.
-Actually, it brings about a number of interesting insights which could nurture the science and theology dialogue.
+Actually, it brings about a number of interesting insights which could nurture science and theology dialogue.
 These insights appear to resist the different hermeneutical views proposed, and they stand above the contrasting purposes with which the image has been used.
-Actually, three main ideas seem to persist along the history, shared by most of the authors: a) the Book of Nature is universal (the language of mathematics, in a sense, continues to express a dimension of universality); b) it has an Author (other images of nature, as ‘mother,’ or ‘living being,’ etc., do not primarily refer to any author); c) the image has been widely used by scientists because it has many things to say to the activity of science, in the past as in the present.
+Actually, three main ideas seem to persist through history, shared by most of the authors: a) the Book of Nature is universal (the language of mathematics, in a sense, continues to express a dimension of universality); b) it has an Author (other images of nature, as ‘mother,’ or ‘living being,’ etc., do not primarily refer to any author); c) the image has been widely used by scientists because it has many things to say to the activity of science, in the past as in the present.
 Let’s comment on each of these ideas, in turn.

 First, the idea that nature is in front of our eyes like an open book, a public book that everyone can read, even if not everyone knows how to interpret it immediately, is a content that persists through all epochs with different emphasis.
 The sky is above all of us, the earth is under the eyes of all.
 Everyone comes across nature, because it is our common home.
-We need not to look for this book, because it comes to meet us.
+We need not look for this book, because it comes to meet us.
 Somehow it reveals itself.
-It speaks to someone with its illustrations, to others with its arguments, to others more showings its laws, whether of a physical or moral order.
+It speaks to someone with its illustrations, to others with its arguments, to still others with its laws, whether of a physical or moral order.
 On closer inspection, even if we were to recognize that it is written in mathematical characters and think its reading reserved only for those who know its language, we would not deny its universality.
 Rationality and science still have a public dimension because everyone, in principle, can be educated to have access to this knowledge.
-In contemporary society, where the suggestion of the unknown and the search for secret mysteries too often replace the true religious sense, the call to the universality of divine revelation in a book available to all, can help to avoid this dangerous drift.
-And in this task science and theology find themselves on the same side, because they are both interested in reason, that is, in the Logos at basis of the Book’s readability.
+In contemporary society, where the suggestion of the unknown and the search for secret mysteries too often replace the true religious sense, the call to the universality of divine revelation in a book available to all can help to avoid this dangerous drift.
+And in this task science and theology find themselves on the same side, because they are both interested in reason, that is, in the Logos that grounds the Book’s readability.

 Second, those who have used for centuries the metaphor of nature as a book, or also the metaphor of the ‘Two Books’ including sacred Scripture, they all have accepted, at least implicitly, the possibility of thinking of a personal Author.
 For the materialist and the atheist, closed to any possible transcendence, nature is certainly not a book, but only a place of conflict and irrationality, the theatre of pure chance, something which looks absurd.
-Knowing the reasons why the metaphor has been used, would allow theology to better understand where and why implicit or explicit references to an Author of the Book were born, helping the interlocutor (including scientists) to evaluate which Subjects are philosophically adequate to play the role of an intelligent and personal author.
+Knowing the reasons why the metaphor has been used would allow theology to better understand where and why implicit or explicit references to an Author of the Book were born, helping the interlocutor (including scientists) to evaluate which Subjects are philosophically adequate to play the role of an intelligent and personal author.
 It should be noticed that the reference to the ‘author’ was not denied even by those who emphasized the self-sufficiency of the Book or defended the autonomy of scientific work.
 Until the rise of XIX century materialism, none of these prerogatives of nature was affirmed against the existence of God.
 Within the rich framework of the metaphor, theology could help scientists to recognize the many consequences which stem from the belief that in the very foundation of physical reality there is a personal author.
-The effect of a personal writer, the universe is readable, it is rational and lawful, it conveys a message and embodies a purpose.
+Because the writer is personal, the universe is readable, it is rational and lawful, it conveys a message and embodies a purpose.
 In a word, it reflects what a book is and what a book means.

-Third and last, the dialogue between theology and the natural sciences can be fostered by the historical fecundity of the metaphor of the ‘two Books’ – albeit the limits and the hermeneutical warnings already highlighted.
+Third and last, the dialogue between theology and the natural sciences can be fostered by the historical fecundity of the metaphor of the ‘two Books’ – albeit within the limits and the hermeneutical warnings already highlighted.
 Contrary to a rather widespread cliché, the scientific revolution did not mark a break between the Two Books, but rather gave voice to a need for a greater intelligibility of both.
-There is a consolidated tradition, even among the witnesses of the newborn scientific method, from Francis Bacon to Tommaso Campanella, from Galileo Galilei to Robert Boyle, according to which the Book of Nature helps the understanding of the Book of Scripture, and the latter maintains unchanged its moral and spiritual value for our lives.
+There is a consolidated tradition, even among the witnesses of the newborn scientific method, from Francis Bacon to Tommaso Campanella, from Galileo Galilei to Robert Boyle, according to which the Book of Nature helps the understanding of the Book of Scripture, and the latter remains unchanged in its moral and spiritual value for our lives.
 Precisely because the author of the Two Books was the same, with the development of the sciences new interdisciplinary questions arose and new implications came to light.
 These not only concerned, evidently, biblical exegesis, but creation as a whole, which to scientific observations now appeared with an extent, richness and complexity previously unimaginable.
 Scientific discoveries claimed – and in a certain way will always ask for – a re-reading of the Book of Scripture.
 Beyond the inaccuracies and misunderstandings that the Copernican revolution showed on both sides, the call that Galileo addressed to theologians will be addressed by other men of science in the following centuries, on new important issues, from Darwin to Freud.
-At the same time also Scripture can suggest scientists to read again and better the Book of Nature; in so doing, theology and Scripture do not interfere with the scientific method, but help them distinguishing what in that Book speaks to science and what, instead, speaks to the existential and religious dimensions of the human being, what is written in the characters of mathematics and what, instead, is written in the language of wisdom.
+At the same time also Scripture can also encourage scientists to read the Book of Nature again and read it better; in so doing, theology and Scripture do not interfere with the scientific method, but help them distinguishing what in that Book speaks to science and what, instead, speaks to the existential and religious dimensions of the human being, what is written in the characters of mathematics and what, instead, is written in the language of wisdom.
 A scientist like Robert Boyle, for example, was able to read Nature according to this two-fold appeal, showing how each reading complemented the other.

-All these reasons suggest that a theology operating in a scientific context like ours, should appraise all the richness that the metaphor still have, and use it fruitfully (see Tanzella-Nitti, 2018, pp. 360-394).
+All these reasons suggest that a theology operating in a scientific context like ours, should appraise all the richness that the metaphor still has, and use it fruitfully (see Tanzella-Nitti, 2018, pp. 360-394).
 However, to put this program in practice it is necessary that among their studies theologians include also a good reading of the Book of Nature, incorporating in their curricula some knowledge of the natural sciences.
 Due to many reasons, most of contemporary theologians have lost the familiarity that the clergy of the past centuries had with the results, and even with the practice, of the natural sciences.
-It is only thanks to a best knowledge of nature that they could understand – and explain in a convincing way – how and why natural history and the history of salvation are part of the one and some history.
+It is only thanks to a better knowledge of nature that they could understand – and explain in a convincing way – how and why natural history and the history of salvation are part of the one and the same history.
 With regard to this need, Tommaso Campanella used very lively tones in his Apologia pro Galileo (1622), a writing which makes also a wide use of our metaphor of the book.
-Invoking Augustine and Thomas Aquinas as witnesses, he recalls that in the Christian faith human reason founds itself at home; so it must continue to be, because “those who prohibit Christians from studying philosophy and the sciences, prohibit them also from being Christians.”
+Invoking Augustine and Thomas Aquinas as witnesses, he recalls that in the Christian faith human reason finds itself at home; so it must continue to be, because “those who prohibit Christians from studying philosophy and the sciences, prohibit them also from being Christians.”
 (T. Campanella, Apologia pro Galileo, Typis Erasmi Kempfferi, Francofurti, 1622, p.
 14).

 2. Science and information: a contemporary look at nature.
 Despite the passing of the centuries and the change of philosophical paradigms, scientists continue to approach Nature according to the image of something that must be read or listen to.
 Some of them speak of their research activity as a sort of ‘dialogue’ between themselves and nature, and of their discoveries as an experience of ‘revelation.’
 According to John Polkinghorne, “Physicists laboriously master mathematical techniques because experience has shown that they provide the best, indeed the only, way to understand the physical world.
 We choose that language because it is the one that is being “spoken” to us by the cosmos.”
 (J. Polkinghorne, One World.
 The Interaction of Science and Theology [Princeton: Princeton University Press, 1987], p.
 46).
 Edwin Hubble saw nature as an appealing partner which startles the scientist: “Sometimes, through a strong, compelling experience of mystical insight, a man knows beyond the shadow of doubt that he has been in touch with a reality that lies behind mere phenomena.
 He himself is completely convinced, but he cannot communicate the certainty.
 It is a private revelation.”
 (E. Hubble, The Nature of Science and Other Lectures, San Marino (CA) 1954, quoted in O. Pedersen, “Christian belief and the Fascination of Science,” Physics, Philosophy and Theology.
 A Common Quest for Understanding, edited by R. Russell, W.R.
 Stoeger, G.V.
 Coyne [Vatican City: LEV and University of Notre Dame Press, 1988], p.
 133).